-This finding comes from the World Economic Forum’s latest study which explores technology adoption and labour productivity in the Engineering and Construction industries.
+This finding comes from the World Economic Forum’s latest study which explores technology adoption and labor productivity in the Engineering and Construction industries.

 A major finding from the study was that construction is lagging behind other industries when it comes to productivity improvements.
 In fact, the construction industry is actually declining in productivity, which equates to about $1.6 trillion of lost value for the industry.

 Construction Technology was cited as a way to make big strides in unlocking that $1.6T in value.

 Numbers like that make technology seem like a no brainer.
 Software-as-a-service (SaaS) tools designed specifically for construction are becoming more and more common on job sites, but not all of these technologies are a big success.

 So, how do you ensure you’ll get value from a new technology?
 Here’s the 1 question you HAVE to ask:

 Do field teams LOVE the technology you’re putting in their hands?

 One of the biggest differentiators among SaaS solutions is the ease of use for field teams.